Ali-Qoli Khan Shamlu: Defying orders

+ʿAlī Qulī Khān (علی قلی خان) before Ḥamza Mirzā, together with the captives Crimean Tatar prince Ğazı II Giray and Ottoman author Asafi Pasha, circa 1584-85. Şecāʿatnāme (1586).

 In the ensuing period, Ali-Qoli Khan took the role of guardian (laleh) over prince Abbas.
 The new Safavid king, Mohammad Khodabanda (1578–1587), repeatedly sent orders for Abbas to be brought to the capital in Qazvin, but every single time, Ali-Qoli Khan ignored the king.
 Ali-Qoli Khan affirmed that sending Abbas away would drastically endanger the "interests" of the state, as it would "encourage" the Uzbeks to carry out attacks on Khorasan province.

 Eventually, Mohammad Khodabanda and his queen, Khayr ol-Nesa Begum, decided to step up the pressure on Ali-Qoli Khan Shamlu.
 They sent Soltan Hossein Khan Shamlu, Ali-Qoli Khan's own father, to Herat and gave him an ultimatum of three months to return to Qazvin with the young prince Abbas.
 Mohammad Khodabanda proclaimed that if Ali-Qoli Khan and his circle of acquaintances continued to ignore the king's orders, they would be declared rebels by the central government.